 feval is automatically interpreted as an extrinsic

 function during code generation.
-Therefore, you can use
+So, you can use

 function y = foo coder.extrinsic('rat'); [N D] = rat(pi); y = 0; y = feval('min',N,D);